xdmushui/partner-center-sdk/develop/product-upgrade-resources.md

 ---
 title: Product upgrade resources
 description: You can use multiple resources related to Partner Center product upgrades to an Azure plan.
-These include ProductUpgradeRequest, ProductUpgradesEligibility, ProductUpgradesStatus, UpgradesLineItem, UpgradeProduct and ErrorDetails. ms.date: 11/01/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+These include ProductUpgradeRequest, ProductUpgradesEligibility, ProductUpgradesStatus, UpgradesLineItem, UpgradeProduct, and ErrorDetails. ms.date: 11/01/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

 # Product upgrade resources

-**Applies to:**

-- Partner Center

 You can use the following resources for information about Partner Center product upgrades from a Microsoft Azure (MS-AZR-0145P) subscription to an Azure plan.